Radford, Nottingham

-Radford is an inner-city area of Nottingham, located just outside the city centre.
-The appropriate ward of the City of Nottingham Council is called Radford and Park with a population of 21,414.
-It is bounded to the south by Lenton and to the east by Nottingham City Centre, and comprises around 600 acre of land.
+Radford is an inner-city area of Nottingham and former civil parish in the Nottingham district, in the ceremonial county of Nottinghamshire, England, located just outside the city centre.
+The appropriate ward of the City of Nottingham Council is Radford and Park which, in 2011, had a population of 21,414.
+It is bounded to the south by Lenton and to the east by Nottingham city centre, and comprises around 600 acre of land.